 The Board will grant sixteen (16) days of sick leave at full pay in each school year to full time employees.
 If any such employee does not use the full amount of annual leave allowed, the unused amount shall accumulate according to the provisions in the current Marion Education Association contract year.
-This policy is the District's written plan allowing eligible employees to convert eligible accumulated sick leave to service credit upon a District employee's retirement under the Illinois Municipal Retirement Fund.
-Sick leave shall be interpreted to mean personal illness, guarantine at home or serious illness or death in the immediate family or household.
-Immediate family is interpreted to mean spouse, children, parents, step-parents, brothers, sisters, grandparents, grandchildren, parents-in-law, brothers-in-law, sisters-in-law, sons-in-law, daughters-in-law, step-grandchildren and legal guardian.
-Sick leave is defined in State law as personal illness, guarantine at home, serious illness or death in the immediate family or household, or birth, adoption, placement for adoption, or the acceptance of a child in need of foster care.
-The Superintendent and/or designee shall monitor the use of sick leave.
+This policy is the District's written plan allowing eligible employees to convert eligible accumulated sick leave to service credit upon a District employee's retirement under the III.
+Municipal Retirement Fund.
+Sick leave shall be interpreted to mean personal illness, mental or behavioral complications, quarantine at home or serious illness or death in the immediate family or household.
+Immediate family is interpreted to mean spouse, children, parents, step-parents, brothers, sisters, grandparents, grandchildren, parents-in-law, brothers-inlaw, sisters-in-law, sons-in-law, daughters-in-law, step-grandchildren and legal guardian.
+Sick leave is defined in State law as personal illness, mental or behavioral complications, guarantine at home, serious illness or death in the immediate family or household, or birth, adoption, placement for adoption, or the acceptance of a child in need of foster care.
+The Superintendent or designee shall monitor the use of sick leave.
 This benefit is intended to be of help to the employee in time of need.
 An employee may also use up to a maximum of two (2) days of sick leave per year to attend the funeral of other relatives or close personal friends providing prior approval is given by the Building Principal.
 If an employee uses four (4) sick leave days or less in a given school year, two (2) days will be added to the employee's cumulative total of sick leave days.

-As a condition for paying sick leave after three days absence for personal illness or as the Board or Superintendent deem necessary in other cases, the Board or Superintendent may require that the staff member provide a certificate from: (1) a physician licensed in Illinois to practice medicine and surgery in all its branches, (2) a chiropractic physician licensed under the Medical Practice Act, (3) a licensed advanced practice registered nurse, (4) a licensed physician assistant who has been delegated the authority to perform health examinations by his or her supervising physician, or (5) if the treatment is by prayer or spiritual means, a spiritual adviser or practitioner of the employee's faith.
+As a condition for paying sick leave after three days absence for personal illness or as the Board or Superintendent deem necessary in other cases, the Board or Superintendent may require that the staff member provide a certificate from: (1) a physician licensed in Illinois to practice medicine and surgery in all its branches, (2) a mental health professional licensed in Illinois providing ongoing care or treatment to the staff member, (3) a chiropractic physician licensed under the Medical Practice Act, (4) a licensed advanced practice registered nurse, (5) a licensed physician assistant who has been delegated the authority to perform health examinations by his or her supervising physician, or (6) if the treatment is by prayer or spiritual means, a spiritual adviser or practitioner of the employee's faith.
 If the Board or Superintendent requires a certificate during a leave of less than three days for personal illness, the District shall pay the expenses incurred by the employee.